DSharpPlus/DSharpPlus/docs/articles/lavalink/intro.md

     root: INFO
     lavalink: INFO
 ```

 There are a few values to keep in mind.

-`host` is the IP of the Lavalink host, keep this as `localhost` if it is running on a local machine.
+`host` is the IP of the Lavalink host.
+This will be `0.0.0.0` by default, but it should be changed as it is a security risk.
+For this guide, set this to `127.0.0.1` as we will be running Lavalink locally.

-`port` is the allowed port for the Lavalink connection. `8080` is open on most machines.
+`port` is the allowed port for the Lavalink connection. `2333` is the default port, and is what will be used for this guide.

 `password` is the password that you will need to specify when connecting.
-This can be anything.
+This can be anything as long as it is a valid YAML string.
+Keep it as `youshallnotpass` for this guide.

 When you are finished configuring this, save the file in the same directory as your Lavalink executable.